SoftUni-Internal/interactive-content/EN/04-Functional-Programming/02-Functions.md

 There are many **functional programming** languages and languages that incorporate **functional paradigms** into modern software development.

-**Purely functional languages** are **unpractical** and rarely used, because it is more complicated to program without maintaining a state.
+**Purely functional languages** are **inpractical** and rarely used, because it is more complicated to program without maintaining a state.

 Functional software developers need to **switch their thinking style** from the traditional **algorithmic thinking** to **functional thinking**.